omery33111/jamit/README.md

 * Authentication system
 * Search song
 * Start / stop live show
-* Automatically navigate band users to the live page during a live show
+* Automatically redirect band members at the start and end of a show
 * Getting chords & lyrics orderly